Advanced Physiotherapist (Burns/Plastics/Head and Neck Team)

 You will be a Physiotherapist who can deliver advanced clinical assessments and treatments to a caseload of adult patients on rehabilitation pathways.
 Your role will include creating and delivering bespoke training to less experienced therapists, students, support workers and the wider MDT.

-In the wider MDT you will work alongside Speech & Language Therapists, Dietitians, Nursing Team, Psychological Therapists, Medical Colleagues (including Surgeons, Anaesthetists and Intensivists).
-This diverse range of professionals gives access to excellent in‑house training driven by a range of highly experienced clinicians.
+In the wider MDT you will work alongside Speech and language therapist, Dietitians, Nursing Team, Psychological Therapists, Medical Colleagues (including Surgeons, Anaesthetists and Intensivists).
+This diverse range of professionals gives access to excellent in house training driven by a range of highly experienced clinicians.
 To be an inspirational and compassionate leader who will join together departmental initiatives with peers across our other therapy teams based at QVH.
+As the lead of the team you will have the opportunity to evaluate the service, choosing and implementing developments across the service that correlate with the evolving caseload and wider therapies department needs.

-The role involves both clinical and management responsibilities which include completing PDRs, development of staff, performance management and recruitment and workforce planning.
+The role involves both clinical and management responsibilities which include completing PDR's, development of staff, performance management and recruitment and workforce planning.
+Please see the JD for more information.

 Person Specification